KwaiVGI/LivePortrait/assets/gradio/gradio_description_retargeting.md

 <div style="display: flex; justify-content: center; align-items: center; text-align: center; font-size: 1.2em;">
   <div>
     <h2>Retargeting Image</h2>
-    <p>Upload a Source Portrait as Retargeting Input, then drag the sliders and click the <strong>🚗 Retargeting Image</strong> button.
+    <p>Upload a Source Portrait as Retargeting Input, wait for the <code>target eyes-open ratio</code> and <code>target lip-open ratio</code> to be calculated, and then drag the sliders.
 You can try running it multiple times.
     <br>
     <strong>😊 Set both target eyes-open and lip-open ratios to 0.8 to see what's going on!</strong></p>
   </div>